eliza-m/LRRpredictor_v1/README.md

 	echo "export LRRpredictor_HOME="$(pwd)"/LRRpredictor_v1" >> ~/.bashrc
 	source  ~/.bashrc

+#### Building, installing and setting up the project
+A whole setup workflow for HHsuite, RaptorX-Property and LRRpredictor and also for downloading all the needed files will be performed by typing:

+	cd ${LRRpredictor_HOME}
+	bash setupAll.sh

 #### Setting up the Uniprot20 database
 LRRpredictor requires the Uniprot20 database.
 The following steps need to be done only once, when LRRpredictor is set up for the first time.

-**Case 1: ** If you already have the Uniprot20 database in your computer, please run the following:
+**Case 1:** If you already have the Uniprot20 database in your computer, please run the following:

 	UNIPROT20_PATH=/***replace_with_your_path***/"